vmware-nsx/eval-docs-ids-ips/README.md

 * Enterprise Applicatoin Owner

 ## Resources commitment and suggsted timeline
-The expected time commitment to complete the PoC process is about 5 hours.
+The expected time commitment to complete the PoV process is about 5 hours.
 This includes the time it takes for the automated deployment of the nested lab environment.
 We suggest to split up this time across 2 week.
 The below table provides an estimate of the time it takes to complete each task:

 | Task  | Estimated Time to Complete | Suggested Week |
 | ------------- | ------------- | ------------- |